 Staff at Anchor’s Dawson Lodge in Botley Road, West End, were celebrating this week after receiving the accolade.

-The care home is the seventh Anchor-run home which is classed as Outstanding, making it the provider with the most outstanding-rated care homes for older people out of the top 12 largest residential care home organisations in the country.
+The care home is the seventh Anchor-run home which is classed as Outstanding, making it the provider with the most outstanding-rated care homes compared to all providers across the country.